QtMark/qmjson/README.md

 LIBS += -lqmjson -lqmjsongui
 ```

-For a more complete example, see the test application that is included with
+For a more complete example, see the example application that is included with
 this source code.
-To run this test code, execute the following
+To run this example code, execute the following

 ```
+cd example
 qmake
 make
-./test
+./example
 ```

 ## Cleanup